rs-station/careless-examples/TRANSFER_ANOM.md

     no_anom/hewl
 ```
 to merge both halves of reciprocal space together.
 This command will save the optimal neural network weights to `no_anom/hewl_scale`.
-These weights are optimized to make the most consistent estimates across Friedel mates.
+These weights are optimized to make consistent estimates across Friedel mates.
 Therefore, when we use them later,
 they can be expected to make sure that the two centrosymmetrically related halves of reciprocal space are on the same scale.

 ### Step 2: Transfer learning with anomalous